 So, Do You Need a HEPA Air Purifier?

-While HEPA filters are quite effective at capturing the virus particles that come in contact with them, we believe they would only add a marginal extra layer of protection in most situations.
+While HEPA filters are quite effective at capturing the virus particles that come in contact with them, we believe they only add an extra layer of protection in most situations.
 Additionally, an air purifier should in no way be used as an excuse to relax your adherence to any of the CDC's guidelines, as these measures offer much greater potential benefit.
-If you're already following these guidelines, have the means, and want to do absolutely everything possible to protect yourself and your family, an air purifier might be a worthwhile purchase.
+If you're already following these guidelines, have the means, and want to do absolutely everything possible to protect yourself and your family, a HEPA air purifier offers an additional layer of protection.
 However, if the investment in an air purifier would at all hinder your ability to practice the CDC recommended social distancing then you should not buy one.

 One group that is more likely to benefit from an air purifier are those with pre-existing respiratory afflictions.
 Air purifiers can remove potential lung irritants of all sizes from the air in your home, reducing respiratory symptoms and physiological stress.
 This, in turn, can reduce the overall strain on your immune system.